fsprojects/TestDynamo/README.md

 subscription.Dispose();
 ```

-Subscriptions synchonicity error handling and can be customized with `SubscriberBehaviour` through the
+Subscriptions synchonicity and error handling can be customized with `SubscriberBehaviour` through the
-`Scubscribe` and `LambdaStreamSubscriber` methods.
+`SubscribeToStream` and `AddSubscription` methods.

 Subscriptions can be executed synchonously or asynchonously.
 For example, if a subscription
-is configured to execute synchronously, and a PUT request is executed, the `ITestDynamoClient` will not return
+is configured to execute synchronously, and a PUT request is executed, the `AmazonDynamoDBClient` will not return
 a PUT response until the subscriber has completed it's work.
 If the subscription is asynchronous, then subscriber
 execution is disconnected from the event trigger.